Arranging a funeral or cremation in Nebraska

 Wanting to find out how much a funeral or cremation costs is one of the key questions that families turn to the Internet to find out today.
 With more families in financial hardship, or simply not wanting to spend unnecessarily, inquiring about exactly how much a funeral or cremation costs in Nebraska can be an important question.

 Unfortunately, not all funeral homes choose to disclose funeral costs on their websites.
 However, the Federal Trade Commission (FTC) made it a legal requirement for all funeral homes to fully disclose their funeral prices when requested.
 If you contact a funeral home regarding funeral or cremation costs, they should provide you with information from their General Price List (GPL), either over the phone or in person.
 If they cannot provide you with a simple price quote – this should ring alarm bells!

-A National Funeral Directors Association survey put the average cost of a funeral at $7,360 (2017) and this did not include cemetery costs.
-If a vault is included this cost rose to $8,343.
+A National Funeral Directors Association survey put the average cost of a funeral at $7,848 (2021) and this did not include cemetery costs.
 The overall average cost of a funeral in Nebraska will reflect this national average, although ‘average’ prices are difficult to quote as it does depend so much upon the range of ancillary products and services purchased.

 Cremation costs in Nebraska